tom-doerr/dspy_metric_learning/README.md

 <p align="center">
 A powerful package for learning and optimizing metric functions for DSPy, leveraging language models to create better evaluation metrics for your generative AI applications.
 </p>

+> **Note:** This package is currently in pre-alpha stage.
+The API is likely to change significantly in future releases.

 </div>